Bruce Swedien

-Bruce Swedien (/swəˈdi:n/ swə-DEEN) (April 19, 1934 – November 16, 2020) was an American recording engineer, mixing engineer and record producer.
-He was widely known for his work with Michael Jackson, Quincy Jones, Paul McCartney and Barbra Streisand.
+Bruce Frederick Swedien (/swəˈdi:n/ swə-DEEN) (April 19, 1934 – November 16, 2020) was an American recording engineer, mixing engineer and record producer.
+Artists he worked with included Michael Jackson, Quincy Jones, Paul McCartney and Barbra Streisand.

 Swedien first achieved widespread recognition as engineer with Frankie Valli and the Four Seasons' 1962 single "Big Girls Don't Cry" which sold over one million copies and stayed at number one on the Billboard Hot 100 for five weeks.

-Swedien won 5 Grammy Awards for Best Engineered Album for his work with Jackson and Jones.
-He received 13 additional nominations.
+Swedien won five Grammy Awards for Best Engineered Album for his work with Jackson and Jones.
+He received thirteen additional nominations.

 Early life and education

-Swedien was born on April 19, 1934, in Minneapolis, Minnesota.
-His parents, Ellsworth and Louise (Perusse) Swedien, Ellsworth of Swedish descent, and Louise of French descent, were both classically-trained musicians, leading Swedien to develop a passion for music and recording at an early age.
+Bruce Frederick Swedien was born on April 19, 1934, in Minneapolis, Minnesota.
+His parents, Ellsworth Swedien and Louise Swedien (née Perusse), were both classically trained musicians; Ellsworth was of Swedish descent, while Louise was of French descent.
+Their musical background contributed to Swedien's early interest in music and recording.
 His father bought him a disc recording machine when he was 10 and a professional tape recorder after graduating high school.
 Swedien studied electrical engineering with a minor in music at the University of Minnesota.